Pixboost/website-hugo-theme/site/content/blog/why-pixboost-is-the-best-image-cdn/index.md

 TODO: Screenshot

+### End 2 End solution

+Because we provide end to end solution including tools and CDN we're also covering some of the edge cases like cache invalidation and warmup that could be integrated into more complex workflow.
+You could find the example of cache invalidation on workflow for AWS S3 integration here - https://github.com/Pixboost/aws-s3-invalidate-cdn.

 ### Simple pricing

 You pay only for weight of the images that been delivered to your users.
 That's really it.
 So, it's pay for what you use.

 What also would surprise you is if you serve the same number of images it becomes cheaper for you cause we improve the algorithms that make images smaller.
 For instance, when we [introduced AVIF format]() some of our clients started paying by up to 30% less than before.

+### Open Source

+At Pixboost we try to make everything Open Source: image processing API, libraries, website.

+I'm a true believer in Open Source and think that it's the best business model for IT projects out there.
+Some of the highlights why open source is better:

+* Quality is better.
+You publish the source code to the whole World, so it's essential to have a clean and well documented code.
+* Community that you build around your project helps a lot with everything really.
+Finding issues quicker, brainstorming, product roadmap are some of the things you could get help with.
+* I do think that the Internet is a more that just source of the information.
+Some of the essential things like shopping, issuing passport or booking a doctor appointment is done over the Internet.
+Open source helps to make it transparent, so we can make sure that there is no fraud or privacy in the code.

+## Conclusion

+I re-read the article and hey, I like what's in there!
+Let me sign up to this Pixboost and see what it is :) If you think the same then give it a go.
+If you have concerns or think differently - that's good and maybe there is a solution out there that suits your better.